skema120/selenium-entity-scraper/README.md

-# Silver Tech Scraper
+# Web Scraper

 A robust, class-based web scraper built with Python and Selenium.
-This tool is designed to extract business registry data (specifically "Silver Tech" entities) from a target Vercel application, handling dynamic content, pagination, and network resilience.
+This tool is designed to extract business registry data (specifically "LLC" entities) from a target Vercel application, handling dynamic content, pagination, and network resilience.

 ## 📋 Features (Meeting Requirements)